dominiclizarraga/dominiclizarraga.github.io/_posts/2023-12-17-kasper-product-focused-ruby.md

 2nd session notes (more hands-on):

 1.- At the very start of the feature cycle, what you essentially do is a deep dive.
-You try to keep going for about half an hour, maybe an hour, if you have something really good going or if you're just trying to fire off ideas.
+You try to keep going for about half an hour, maybe an hour and you're just trying to fire off ideas.

 2.- Try to take full advantage of the fact that Ruby reads somewhat like pseudocode.
 It's a case of 'first thought, best thought', allowing for a more rapid-fire approach.